-The occupational therapist has the greatest responsibilities of all the people on the OT team.
-After evaluating a patient to determine his or her deficits and needs, an OT sets goals and develops a treatment plan.
-He or she identifies ways to improve a patient's environment.
-For example, an OT may recommend doorways be widened in a patient's home to accommodate a wheelchair or may suggest certain equipment be used in the workplace to help an individual perform his or her job.
+After evaluating a patient to determine their needs, the OT sets goals and develops a treatment plan.
+An OT may also identify ways to improve a patient's environment.
+For example, they may recommend doorways be widened in a patient's home to accommodate a wheelchair or may suggest equipment to use in the workplace that will help an individual perform their job.

 Occupational Therapy Assistant

-An occupational therapy assistant has less responsibility than an occupational therapist but more than an occupational therapy aide.
-Working under an occupational therapist's supervision, he or she makes sure patients are correctly performing activities specified in treatment plans and, depending on whether state law permits him or her to do so, helps the OT develop those plans.
+An OTA's job duties come with less responsibility than an occupational therapist's but more than that of an occupational therapy aide.
+Working under an OT's supervision, they makes sure patients are correctly performing activities specified in their treatment plans and, depending on whether state law permits them to do so, helps the OT develop those plans.

-You will need to earn an associate degree from an accredited occupational therapy assistant program at a community college or technical school.
-It will take two years to complete this program.
-Your preparation will include clinical fieldwork.
-After you graduate, you will have to pass an exam administered by the NBCOT if you plan to practice in a state that requires OTAs to be licensed.
-Most do.
+To become an OTA, you'll need an associate's degree from an ACOTE-accredited occupational therapy assistant program at a community college or technical school.
+It'll generally take two years to complete your education, which includes clinical fieldwork.
+After you graduate, you'll have to pass an exam administered by the NBCOT if you plan to practice in a state that requires OTAs to be licensed (most do).

 Occupational Therapy Aide

 An occupational therapy aide sets up treatment rooms and prepares equipment and materials.
-He or she helps patients get to and from those rooms.
-An OT Aide also performs clerical duties such as answering the telephone and setting up appointments.
+They helps patients get to and from those rooms and may also perform clerical duties such as answering the telephone and setting up appointments.

 |Comparing Careers in Occupational Therapy|